GabCas28/Image-Repository/doc/Docker.md

 ![Automatic update](./img/automatic-update.png)

+## Container Registry

+Since there are a few free options in the market, I chose [GitHub Actions](https://github.com/GabCas28/ubuntu-node-mocha/actions/runs/429876969) to register the containers of the base image.

 ## Running the project's image

 When the image is ready, we run it adding the tests volume into the correct directory.
 This way we can modify the tests without rebuilding the entire image: